+Canned Beans never had it this good.
 Sugar and Vinegar season this four bean salad for a tangy side dish.
-Using canned beans make this a snap to make.
+This four bean salad using canned beans is about the easiest Summer side dish you can make.

 My Aunt Lena’s Four Bean Salad was a Summer staple at our house.
 As a kid, growing up on a farm in the middle of Kansas, the Memorial Day weekend was a declaration of “let the summer games begin”.
 School had just let out, swimming pools in town were open for the season and summer softball leagues were in full swing.
 The horseshoe pit in the back yard was open for business and June bug wars with the cousins was in full swing.
 Three action-packed months lay ahead of us before school started again around Labor Day.

 However, growing up on a farm, Summer meant very long hours of hard work for my parents.
 Tractors were buzzing in every field every day but Sunday.
 I remember my mom and I would deliver a cooler of lunch to my dad in the field.
 Mostly white bread sandwiches filled with bologna or ham salad, or nothing but butter, with some potato chips, and always dessert.
 Usually a square of chocolate sheet cake, or a slice of homemade pie.
 Sometimes he’d sit in the car, which was always a Dodge or a Pontiac, and visit with us while he ate, and sometimes take it with him on the tractor, which was always a John Deere.
 He would however, come back to the house every evening, calling us on the CB Radio to let us know he was on his way, to have supper around the dinner table, only to return to the fields to take advantage of every minute of daylight.